okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/scim/index.md

 [Okta Lifecycle Management](https://help.okta.com/okta_help.htm?id=ext_Provisioning_Deprovisioning_Overview) is a platform solution to provision and manage user accounts in cloud-based apps.
 Okta serves as a universal directory for identity-related information, giving the following benefits:

 * IT departments can manage the user provisioning lifecycle through a single system.
-* New employees are automatically provisioned with a user account for their applications.
+* New employees are automatically provisioned with a user account for their apps.
-* Employee accounts can be created either directly from Okta accounts, or shared from external systems like HR applications or Active Directory.
+* Employee accounts can be created either directly from Okta accounts, or shared from external systems like HR apps or Active Directory.
 * Any profile updates - like department changes - populate automatically.
-* Inactive employees are automatically deactivated from their applications.
+* Inactive employees are automatically deactivated from their apps.

 > **Note**: Okta event hooks provide a mechanism for outbound calls to notify your own systems of events occurring in your Okta org and allow them to take actions as a result — for example, provisioning external app access after a user account is created in Okta.
 As such, they’re a flexible and lightweight alternative to SCIM.
 See [Event hook implementation](/docs/guides/event-hook-implementation/nodejs/main/).